Bank apologises to Nigel Farage as government tightens rules on account closures

 Private bank

-Coutts has apologised to Nigel Farage for closing his bank account, describing its assessment of him as “deeply inappropriate”.
+Coutts has apologised to Nigel Farage for closing his bank accounts, describing its assessment of him as “deeply inappropriate”.

 The U-turn comes as the Treasury announced it will

-tighten rules on when and how a person’s account can be closed to protect “freedom of expression”.
+tighten rules on when and how a person’s account can be closed, in an effort to protect “freedom of expression”.

-But in a letter published on Thursday chief executive Alison Rose said “legally held political and personal views” were no bar to an account at the institution and profusely apologised to the arch-Brexiteer.
+But in a letter published on Thursday, chief executive Alison Rose said that “legally held political and personal views” are no bar to having an account at the institution, and profusely apologised to the arch-Brexiteer.

 “I believe very strongly that freedom of expression and access to banking are fundamental to our society and it is absolutely not our policy to exit a customer on the basis of legally held political and personal views.”

-The apology comes after pressure from senior conservative politicians over the decision.
-Rishi Sunak’s press secretary told reporters on Wednesday that it would be “incredibly concerning and wrong” if Mr Farage’s account was closed due to his political opinions.
+The apology comes after pressure from senior Conservative politicians over the decision.
+Rishi Sunak’s press secretary told reporters on Wednesday that it would be “incredibly concerning and wrong” if Mr Farage’s accounts had been closed because of his political opinions.

+Coutts, an exclusive private bank, has come under pressure from senior Conservatives

-And former Brexit secretary David Davis said the move amounted to “thinly veiled political discrimination” and called it a “vindictive, irresponsible and undemocratic action”.
-The Financial Conduct Authority has also said it would discuss the situation with NatWest, which owns the private bank.
+Former Brexit secretary David Davis said the move amounted to “thinly veiled political discrimination” and called it a “vindictive, irresponsible and undemocratic action”.
+The Financial Conduct Authority has also said it will discuss the situation with NatWest, which owns the private bank.

-The former Ukip and Brexit party leader says he made a subject access request to obtain documents from Coutts’ reputational risk committee that lay out the justification used to close his account.
+Mr Farage, a former leader of Ukip and the Brexit Party, says he made a subject access request in order to obtain documents from Coutts’s reputational risk committee that set out the justification for the closure of his accounts.

-The 40 pages of documents reported raised concerns over a perception that Mr Farage is “xenophobic and racist”.
+The 40 pages of documents are reported to reveal concerns over a perception that Mr Farage is “xenophobic and racist”.

-The changes to the banking rules announced by the Treasury today have been in the works since January, when the government issued a “call for evidence” in updating the payment services regulations.
+The changes to the banking rules announced by the Treasury on Thursday have been in the works since January, when the government issued a “call for evidence” in updating the payment services regulations.

 UK news in pictures